-The Yavapai Regional Medical Center Prescott Campus (YRMC West) is a 137-bed facility, which is the cornerstone of the hospital's growing healthcare presence in western Yavapai County.
-YRMC West provides state-of-the-art technology and offers area residents the skills of more than 265 physicians, whose practices cover multiple specialties to benefit people of all ages.
+The Dignity Health Yavapai Regional Medical Center Prescott Campus (Dignity) is a 137-bed facility, which is the cornerstone of the hospital's growing healthcare presence in western Yavapai County.
+Dignity provides state-of-the-art technology and offers area residents the skills of more than 265 physicians, whose practices cover multiple specialties to benefit people of all ages.
 Hundreds of professional nurses, therapists, technicians, support personnel, and volunteers play an equally important role in the hospital's mission to provide comprehensive, high-quality healthcare consistent with the needs of surrounding communities.

-YRMC West is home to a full selection of cutting-edge services, including The James Family Heart Center and the very latest imaging technology.
+Dignity is home to a full selection of cutting-edge services, including The James Family Heart Center and the very latest imaging technology.
 These services complement a full spectrum of healthcare programs ranging from preventive medicine and advanced wound care to cardiac rehabilitation, infusion therapy, and advanced respiratory care.
-A 24-hour Emergency Department, inpatient and outpatient surgical services, and our highly respected Pendleton Centers all contribute to YRMC West's growing reputation for excellence in healthcare.

-At the forefront of every YRMC West activity is an ongoing commitment to a Total Healing Environment, defined as "an environment in which the people of YRMC West work with patients and their families to provide peace of mind and peace of heart, as well as physical cure or comfort, because we understand the indivisible relationship that exists between body, mind, and the human spirit."
-This commitment has repeatedly earned national recognition for YRMC West.
+A 24-hour Emergency Department, inpatient and outpatient surgical services, and our highly respected Pendleton Centers all contribute to Dignity's growing reputation for excellence in healthcare.
+At the forefront of every Dignity activity is an ongoing commitment to a Total Healing Environment, defined as "an environment in which the people of Dignity work with patients and their families to provide peace of mind and peace of heart, as well as physical cure or comfort, because we understand the indivisible relationship that exists between body, mind, and the human spirit."
+This commitment has repeatedly earned national recognition for Dignity.

-At the time of this writing, Exceptional Community Hospital is being constructed at the far eastern boundary of the City limits at the corner of SR 69 and Robin Drive.
-This is a new 20,724 square-foot specialty hospital focused on internal medicine.
-The hospital will include nine emergency exam rooms and nine in-patient rooms with associated support spaces.
+Exceptional Community Hospital is a new 20,724 square-foot specialty hospital focused on internal medicine.
+The hospital includes nine emergency exam rooms and nine in-patient rooms with associated support spaces.